serashioda/mailroom_madness/README.md

 """ data structure that holds list of donors, and history of donation amounts """

+def user_choice():
-""" Once run, this script will prompt user choice: ‘Send a Thank You’ or ‘Create a Report’. def user_choice():
+    """ Once run, this script will prompt user choice: ‘Send a Thank You’ or ‘Create a Report’.

+def thanks_or_no():
-""" If user selects ‘Send a Thank You’, prompt for a Full Name. """ def thanks_or_no():
+    """ If user selects ‘Send a Thank You’, prompt for a Full Name. """
-    if
+    if____:
-    """ User chooses to send thank you. """ thank_you = prompt("Please enter the donor's full name?")
+    thank_you = prompt("Please enter the donor's full name?")

+    elif____:
+    """ this handles option to fill out report instead of thank you """

+    else:
     """ handles invalid/no input from user (from assignment example) """ while reply is None:
           reply = ask_for_input(prompt)
           if there_is_a_validator:
             validate_the_reply
         return reply

 <!-- def get_user_input(prompt, validator=None):
     """return the value input by a user prompted by `prompt`